SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 to use these ideas.

 **Priotity System:** I will class ideas from a (1) to a (5).
 1 being detrimental to the game's success or very highly requested by the community, 5 being very low in priority, but a nice addition further along the games lifespan.

-**Updates and new ideas:** New ideas Will briefly mentioned here, and confirmation or cancellation of a suggestion (current version 1.0)
+**Updates and new ideas:** New ideas will be briefly mentioned here, and confirmation or cancellation of a suggestion (current version 1.0)

 - **THREAD STARTS HERE!**